forrestywang/Games/README.md

-# Games
+# Java_GUI_Apps
-The Tic-tac-toe and Flappy Bird games I made during Grade 11 and 12 respectively.
-Both games have a GUI implemented from Java Swing.
+GUI apps and games that I made during Grade 11 and 12.
+All GUIs were implemented using Java Swing.